MicrosoftDocs/powerbi-docs/powerbi-docs/admin/power-bi-allow-list-urls.md

 ## General site usage

-For the general use of Power BI, you must be able to connect to the endpoints in the table and linked sites below.
+For the general use of Power BI, you must be able to connect to the endpoints and linked sites in the following table.

 | Row | Purpose | Destination(s) | Port(s) |
 | --- | --- | --- | --- |